Knowledge of English

 If you took the CEFR A1 when you first applied for your visa, you’ll need to take a CEFR A2 test when you apply to stay after 2.5 years.

-If you didn’t need to do the CEFR A1 when you first applied for your visa but you need to do it now, you’ll need to pass it when you apply to stay after 2.5 years.
+If you did not need to do the CEFR A1 when you first applied for your visa but you need to do it now, you’ll need to pass it when you apply to stay after 2.5 years.

-When you won’t need to prove your knowledge of English
+When you will not need to prove your knowledge of English

-You won’t need to prove your knowledge of English or take a test if:
+You will not need to prove your knowledge of English or take a test if:

 - you’re over 65